SuperDisk/hUGETracker/manual/src/hUGEDriver/integration.md

 <details><summary>RGBDS (assembly)</summary>

+Get the [release of hUGEDriver](https://github.com/SuperDisk/hUGEDriver/releases) that matches your version of hUGETracker.

 Import [`hUGEDriver.asm`](https://github.com/SuperDisk/hUGEDriver/blob/master/hUGEDriver.asm) and [`hUGE.inc`](https://github.com/SuperDisk/hUGEDriver/blob/master/include/hUGE.inc) (in the `include` directory) into your project (songs need the latter as well).
 You will additionally need [`hardware.inc`](https://github.com/gbdev/hardware.inc) 4.2 or later, if you don't already.